 Even though you may end up paying money for some repairs or to get the car in good shape after buying it, you will likely save money anyway as loans can be expensive.
 You’ll also save money on your car insurance as older cars cost less to insure.

-You can also save money on your car insurance, even if you stick with the car that you have just by shopping around for the cheapest car insurance companies.
+You can also save money on your car insurance, even if you stick with the car that you have just by shopping around for the cheapest insurance available.
 Many companies have many different ways of calculating their rates.
 Call around and get some quotes as you will probably find one that charges less for the same coverage.
 You can also make sure that you are not over insured and go with a smaller policy to save money.

 Gas prices seem to only be going up these days so try to cut back on how much you drive to save.
 Carpooling with colleagues is a great way to cut back on how much you drive.
 And be mindful of short trips in the car.
 Often, you can go by bike and save gas.
 Also, making sure that your tires are properly full so they don’t have you spending more on gas for something so menial.